issbgkh/schain-get-started/README.md

 4. Add one argument **admin**, it is the coinbase account.

-5. Click the *Update* button.
+5. Click the **Update** button.

 6. The chaincode will be deployed to SChain in just a few seconds.
 It's super easy, isn't it?

 # Wallet

-We've also implemented a [NodeJS wallet](https://github.com/issbgkh/schain-wallet) to interact with the just deployed ICO chaincode.
+We've also provided a [NodeJS wallet](https://github.com/issbgkh/schain-wallet) implementation to interact with the just deployed ICO chaincode.